vdaubry/github-awards/README.md

-# Github-awards
+# GitHub Awards

-GitHub-awards gives your ranking on GitHub by language and by location (city, country and worldwide) based on the number of stars of your repos.
+GitHub Awards gives your ranking on GitHub by language and by location (city, country and worldwide) based on the number of stars of your repos.

-## How it works ?
+## How does it work ?

-In order to calculate your ranking on Github we need to :
+In order to calculate your ranking on GitHub we need to :
 - Get all GitHub users with their location
 - Geocode their location
 - Get all GitHub repositories with language and number of stars